MattFrenchh/PRINGLE/README.md

 ## Purpose

-PRINGLE is a collection of Jupyther notebooks designed to enable the analysis of cell fate patterning in complex 3D tissues such as mouse, fly and chick embryos from 3D biological images.
+PRINGLE is a collection of Jupyther notebooks, R, and MATLAB scripts designed to enable the analysis of cell fate patterning in complex 3D tissues such as mouse, fly and chick embryos from 3D biological images.

 Patterning, is usually quantified after first defining distinct categories of cells using a gating strategy on fluorescence values, either manually or with clustering methods.
 However, this approach overlooks biologically meaningful graded changes in identity which occur over complex 4D trajectories.
 Instead, PRINGLE quantifies patterning directly, using continuous fluorescence levels within each cell in relation to the continuous levels within neighbours.
 PRINGLE offers: